bacontime/blog-mirror/nature/clades.md

 - Stinkers (Musteloidea) - Most of the species in this clade are noted for their use of anal-gland secretions for use in communication and defense.
 "Badger" would also work as a name for the clade because there is a skunk species called the "stink badger".
 - Longnecks (Sauropods) - They've got the longest necks.
 It's a good name.
 Thanks to *The Land Before Time* for this one.
-- Whippos (Whippomorpha) - It's not common at all, but what a fun word.
+- Whippos (Whippomorpha) - It's not a common term at all, but what a fun word.

 <!--https://www.genuinemustelids.org/family/mustelids/-->